Russia's Nuclear Fuel Cycle

 A 60 t/yr commercial mixed oxide (MOX) Fuel Fabrication Facility (MFFF) is scheduled to start up at Zheleznogorsk (formerly Krasnoyarsk-26, 70 km NE of Krasnoyarsk) by 2014, operated by the Mining & Chemical Combine (MCC).
-It will make MOX granules and 400 pelletised MOX fuel assemblies per year for the BN-800 and future fast reactors.
+This was built at a cost of some RUR 7 billion as part of the Federal Target Program and as the Russian counterpart to the US MFFF for disposition of 34 tonnes of weapons-grade plutonium.
+It will make 400 pelletised MOX fuel assemblies per year for the BN-800 and future fast reactors.
 The capacity is designed to supply five BN-800 units.
-The MOX is likely to use ex-weapons plutonium.
-Initial capacity of 14 t/yr of granules is funded to RUR 5.1 billion (US$ 169 million) over 2010-12, and first production of fuel assemblies for Beloyarsk-4 is expected in 2014.
+Longer-term it will produce MOX granules for vibropacked fuel.
+Initial capacity of 14 t/yr of granules was funded to RUR 5.1 billion (US$ 169 million) over 2010-12.
+First production of fuel assemblies for Beloyarsk 4 is expected in 2014.
 It is being built in rock tunnels at a depth of about 200 metres.

 A small pelletised MOX fuel fabrication plant has operated at the Mayak plant at Ozersk since 1993, for BN-350 and BN-600 fuel (40 fuel assemblies per year), and it will supply some initial pelletised MOX fuel for BN-800 start-up.
 A new 14 tonne per year plant to fabricate dense mixed nitride fuel for fast neutron reactors is planned at PA Mayak, to operate from 2018.
 In the federal target program to 2020, RUR 9.35 billion (US$ 310 million) is budgeted for it.
 Later it may be expanded to 40 tonnes per year.

 The Research Institute of Atomic Reactors (RIAR or NIIAR) at Dimitrovgrad, Ulyanovsk, has a small MOX fuel fabrication plant.
 This produces vibropacked fuel which is more readily recycled.
-Under the federal target program this has been allocated RUR 2.95 billion (US$ 83 million) for expansion to produce 400 fuel assemblies per year, starting in 2012.
+Under the federal target program this was allocated RUR 2.95 billion (US$ 83 million) for expansion to produce 400 fuel assemblies per year, from 2012.
 Its main research has been on the use of military plutonium in MOX, in collaboration with France, USA and Japan.

 Vibropacked MOX fuel (VMOX) is seen as the way forward.
 This is made by agitating a mechanical mixture of (U, Pu)O2 granulate and uranium powder, which binds up excess oxygen and some other gases (that is, operates as a getter) and is added to the fuel mixture in proportion during agitation.
 The getter resolves problems arising from fuel-cladding chemical interactions.
 The granules are crushed UPuO2 cathode deposits from pyroprocessing.
 VMOX needs to be made in hot cells.
 It has been used in BOR-60 since 1981 (with 20-28% Pu), and tested in BN-350 and BN-600 as part of a hybrid core (with some military plutonium).
 This was evaluated by OKBM and Japan Nuclear Cycle Development Institute.